Cloufield/GWASTutorial/04_Data_QC/README.md

 All done.
 Let's test if we installed PLINK successfully or not.

-!!! example Check if PLINK is installed successfully.
+!!! example "Check if PLINK is installed successfully."

     ```bash
     plink -h
     PLINK v1.90b6.21 64-bit (19 Oct 2020)          www.cog-genomics.org/plink/1.9/